apple-fritter/doppelganger/README.md

 **Respect the rights and dignity of other users and their preferences**

 It's essential to consider the rights and dignity of other users, which are foundational concepts of the Internet Relay Chat ecosystem.
 Maintain a polite and courteous demeanor in all interactions.
-Avoid engaging in inappropriate or offensive behavior such as derogatory or inflammatory language or dialogue, obscene, triggering, or revolting content, harassment, or personal attacks.
+Avoid engaging in illegal, inappropriate or offensive behavior such as derogatory or inflammatory language or dialogue, obscene, triggering, or revolting content, harassment, or personal attacks.
 Obtain user consent before interacting with them or sending responses.
 Be respectful of other users' privacy and do not invade their personal space without their explicit permission.

 **Respect the host platform**